1. How do I apply for Residence?

 11. How is my roommate selected?

 Everyone who is accepted into Residence must fill in "Profile Questions" which are available when completing the acceptance process online.
 We recommend that you fill out the personality profile by yourself and answer each question truthfully.
 This way you end up with the best results possible.
-Students are then given the opportunity to browse roommates online, send messages to potential roommates, and accept roommates.
-If a student does not want to select their own roommate, the Residence will select a roommate for you based on your answers to the "Profile Questions".
+At a later point in the summer, students are given the opportunity to browse roommates online, send messages to potential roommates, and accept roommates.
+If a student does not want to select their own roommate, the Residence will select a roommate for them based on the answers to the "Profile Questions".
 You may request to live with your friends while in Residence, as long as you have both been accepted and you both request to live with each other.
 Please note that there are no co-ed suites available.

 12. When do I find out who my roommate is?